 Early History of the Havaray family

 This web page shows only a small excerpt of our Havaray research.
 Another 111 words (8 lines of text) covering the years 1275, 1588, 1526, 1548, 1596, 1766, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Havaray History in all our PDF Extended History products and printed products wherever possible.

 Havaray Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Havaray has undergone many spelling variations, including Avery, Averie, Avary, Every, MacAvera and others.

 Early Notables of the Havaray family (pre 1700)

-Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; James...
-Another 70 words (5 lines of text) are included under the topic Early Havaray Notables in all our PDF Extended History products and printed products wherever possible.
+Notables of the family at this time include Sir Richard Avery; Samuel Avery (died 1664) was an English merchant and politician who sat in the House of Commons in 1654; John Every (c 1643-1679), an English landowner and politician from Dorset who sat in the House of Commons in 1679; and James Avery (b.
+1620-1700), Cornish immigrant to America to become an American colonial landowner, legislator, and a military commander in King Philip's War.

+Another 87 words (6 lines of text) are included under the topic Early Havaray Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Havaray family to Ireland

 Some of the Havaray family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.